Paul Lovatt-Cooper: Vitae Aeternum

-The first section is fast and begins with a burst and flourish of sound from both brass and percussion.
+Section I is fast and begins with a burst and flourish of sound from both brass and percussion.
 The atmosphere is exhilarating and the syncopated rhythms and fast bursts of sound come together to make such spirited melodies.
 The music builds in dynamic and the melodies can be heard in various forms throughout this movement.
-The climax is reached and the style quickly changes in preparation for the next section, which has a very different atmosphere.
+When the climax is reached the style quickly changes in preparation for the next section, which has a very different atmosphere.

-The second song used is by Krommenhoek once more and is entitled I will praise you Lord, with all my heart:
+The second song used is by Krommenhoek again, and is entitled I will praise you Lord, with all my heart:

 I will praise you Lord, with all my heart;

 I will tell of the wonderful things you have done.